-- 14. Discretionary export licensing restrictions are maintained for reasons related to SPS, the environment, and alignment with international agreements.
-Export quotas remain on some cheese products and merino Despite the corporatization or privatization of some state-trading enterprises, and the termination of some state-trading arrangements, exports of certain agricultural products are still managed by enterprises. - 15.
-Export assistance includes mainly the Export Market Development Grants (EMDG) scheme, duty concession programmes, and export finance, guarantee, and insurance operated by the Export Finance and Insurance Corporation (EFIC).
-Although local-content requirements were removed under the EMDG in June 2006, the values of the EFIC's contracts with recipients of such assistance continue to depend on the degree of local content. - 16.
-Assistance is also provided to encourage the development of domestic It may take the form of tariff industry. concessions, tax incentives, grants, or concessional loans.
+- 15. Export assistance includes mainly the Export Market Development Grants (EMDG) scheme, duty concession programmes, and export finance, guarantee, and insurance operated by the Export Finance and Insurance Corporation (EFIC).
+Although local-content requirements were removed under the EMDG in June 2006, the values of the EFIC's contracts with recipients of such assistance continue to depend on the degree of local content. - Assistance is also provided to 16. encourage the development of domestic It may take the form of tariff industry. concessions. tax incentives, grants. concessional loans.
 Assistance delivered through the tax system accounts for more than two fifths of total annual budgetary assistance.
 The Tax Expenditure Statement publishes details of these tax measures annually, enhancing their transparency.
-The import under the Automotive credit Competitiveness and Investment Scheme (ACIS) is the most significant industry-specific assistance programme.
+The import under dutv credit the Automotive Competitiveness and Investment Scheme (ACIS) is the most significant industry-specific assistance programme.
 However, apparent lack of cost-benefit analysis of some schemes, including tax measures, makes it difficult to determine whether the assistance has yielded net social benefits. - 17.
 Reform regarding competition policy continues.
 As part of the National Competition Policy, governments undertake to review and reform legislation that restricts competition.
-Following the review of the National Competition Policy, the Council of Australian Governments (COAG) endorsed a new National Reform Agenda, including
+Following the review of the National Competition Policy, the Council of Australian Governments (COAG) endorsed a new National Reform Agenda, including competition and regulatory reforms. addition, with a view to reducing the regulatory burden, the Banks Taskforce made large number of recommendations (including regular review and cost-benefit analysis of regulations), most of which have been accepted, fully or partially, by the Government.

-- competition and regulatory reforms.
-In addition, with a view to reducing the regulatory burden, the Banks Taskforce made a large number of recommendations (including regular review and cost-benefit analysis of regulations), most of which have been accepted, fully or partially, by the Government. - 18.
-Australia's recently signed regional trade agreements changed various aspects of its trade policies, including protection of intellectual property rights.
+18. Australia's recently signed regional trade agreements changed various aspects of its trade policies, including protection of intellectual property rights.
 Amendments to the Copyright Act 1968, and minor changes to the Patents Act 1990 were made to incorporate requirements under the AUSFTA.
 The authorities state that these changes are applied on an MFN basis to all WTO Members.